RWLinno/ST-LoRA/README.md

 ## 💿Requirements

----

 - python >= 3.7

 - torch==1.13.1

-Other dependencies can be installed using the following command:
+All dependencies can be installed using the following command:

 ```
+conda create -n stlora python==3.7
+conda activate stlora
 pip install -r requirements.txt
 ```